 - How would I like to show up?

 - Am I taking advantage of every opportunity to make a connection with the people around me?

-- How can I drive my teammates’ ideas up to a higher level?
+- How can I help drive my teammates’ growth to a higher level?

 After all, we spend a large percentage of our lives at work.
-Why would we not desire to be fully present, and show up as leaders?
+Why would we not desire being fully present, and show up as leaders?